flreuss/pythonmusic/docs/src/reference/synthesizer.rst

 The Oscillator
 ----------------------

 The synthesizer uses an oscillator to generate sound.
+PythonMusic comes with three oscillators by default.

+* :obj:`SineOscillator <pythonmusic.play.SineOscillator>`
+* :obj:`SquareOscillator <pythonmusic.play.SquareOscillator>`
+* :obj:`SawOscillator <pythonmusic.play.SawOscillator>`

 You can create your own oscillators by inheriting from the :obj:`Oscillators <pythonmusic.play.Oscillator>` class, and implementing the :meth:`sample() <pythonmusic.play.Oscillator.sample>` method.
 A simple sine oscillator can be implemented as such:

 .. code-block:: python